corenova/yang-cord/README.md

 compositions.

-One of the key objectives is to provide an **emulation layer** of the CORD platform for service developers to experience the runtime environment and perform rapid integrations of their capabilities.
+One of the key objectives is to provide an **emulation layer** of the CORD platform for service developers to experience the CORD/XOS runtime environment from their local systems and perform rapid integrations of their target service features.

 You may contact Larry Peterson <llp@onlab.us> and Peter Lee
 <peter@corenova.com> to learn more about this initiative and find out